 1. Digestive Enzymes.
 I strongly recommended the digestive enzyme mix of lipase, tripase and amylase for a pancreatic dog.
 The human versions are fine.
 These are particularly important if your dog is suffering from exocrine pancreatic insufficiency (EPI) as they will give the pancreas less work to do.
 Dose him according to size, sprinkle on food.

 2. Probiotics.
 I recommend you include some canine probiotics in their diet.
 They will help reset their digestive system, which will be in disarray.
 A healthy gut flora is a healthy animal and it’s not to be forgotten.
 Full-fat probiotic yoghurt or the likes of kefir are good additions, aiding the digestive process, but we’re unsure just how much get through the dog’s strong digestive acids.
-Better again would be specific canine probiotics such as Hyperbiotics (below) as they’re not only tailored specifically for dogs (who have different gut flora to us omnivores) but also come in time-release capsules, which means they will get passed the dogs’ battery acid-like digestive juices and open in the intestines.
-Very clever and, they say, x15 more effective.
+Better again would be specific canine probiotics as they’re not only tailored specifically for dogs (who have different gut flora to us omnivores) but also usually come in time-release capsules, which means they will better survive in the dogs’ battery acid-like digestive juices and open in the intestines.
 Lots more info on canine probiotics here.

 3. A Herbal Blend Specifically Designed for Pancreas Support.
 I have no particularly deep knowledge of herbal usage for this illness but I do know some herbs can really help the pancreas, as well as the kidneys and liver, out (they’re all linked after all, when one is down, they all suffer).
 As opposed to going around trying to pick up this and that you might consider a product made by someone who has put all these herbs in one place for you.
 Again the human one is fine (there is precious little out there for dogs) but please make sure they haven’t added any vitamin or minerals to it, you just want the herbs.
 Again on Amazon, I found one called ProPancreas formula.
 It contains 14 herbs that provide nutrients that support healthy function of the pancreas.
 It contains: Juniper berries, Slippery elm bark, Cedar berries, Licorice root, Garlic bulb, Yarrow (aerial parts), Capsicum fruit, Goldenseal root extract, Uva ursi leaf extract, Dandelion root, Marshmallow root, Nettle leaves, Mullein leaf extract White oak stem.
 The reviews speak volumes so it looks well worth a go.